Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Results

 \subsection{Binary Formation}

 The implementation of the N-Body dynamics allows us to capture the formation of binary systems in our simulation.
 We demonstrate the formation of two different binary pairs in Fig. \ref{fig:binary}.

 The phase space diagrams, i.e., the $r_2-v_r$ plot, where $r_2$ and $v_r$ signify the distance and relative radial velocity between the protostars, imply the development of an ordered and bounded state over time.
 The top panel shows that the first binary pair forms between the protostars p4 and p6, denoted by the ``p4-p6 pair'' at $r_2\approx10$ AU around an epoch $t\approx5$ kyr.
 We observe that the evolution of this ``p4-p6 pair'' appears to be terminated at an epoch $t\approx9.6$ kyr.
 This is because the protostar p6 is likely to be merged with protostar p4, which is going to form another binary system with the protostar p1, at a later epoch of time (bottom panel).
-The second one, i.e., the ``p1-p4 pair'', which tends to build at a distance $r_2\approx25$ AU around the epoch $t\approx 40$ kyr, continues to evolve till the end of this simulation.
+The second one, i.e., the ``p1-p4 pair'', which tends to build at a distance $r_2\approx25$ AU around the epoch $t\approx 40$ kyr, continues to evolve till $t\approx146$ kyr when it seems to get merged into a single protostar..

 The imprints of the binary formation can also be visualised on the dynamics of the protostars shown in the top panel of Fig. \ref{fig:time_evolution} in the previous section \S\ref{sub:dynamics}.
 There we see that the protostar p6 has a similar trajectory with protostar p4 during the period $\approx10^3-10^4$ yr, indicating the formation of the first binary system.
-In the same plot, we see that as time progresses, the trajectory of the protostars p4 becomes close to that of the protostar p1 during the epoch $\approx2\times10^4\ \mathrm{yr}-10^5$ yr.
+In the same plot, we see that as time progresses, the trajectory of the protostar p4 becomes close to that of the protostar p1 during the epoch $\approx2\times10^4\ \mathrm{yr}-10^5$ yr.
 This indicates the development of the second pair between p1 and p4.
 Additionally, we find wide oscillations in the accretion rate ($10^{-2}-10^{-7} M_{\odot}yr^{-1}$) for these protostars (shown in the middle panel of Fig. \ref{fig:time_evolution}).
 This is a result of rapid changes in their velocities that are caused by strong interactions.